mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/create.md

 **Response**

 A successful response returns information on the newly created decision, including its unique instance ID and placement `@id`.
 You can use id in later steps to update or delete your decision.
-You can use your unique placement id in later tutorials to create decisions, decision rules, and fallback offers.

 ```json
 {